dgd119/xyz/content/blog/adding_rss_to_eleventy.md

 ---
-title: Adding rss feed to eleventy base blog
+title: adding rss feed to eleventy base blog
 description: about not needing to do much to make this happen.
 date: 2023-04-08
 tags: